railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

 			the client for the work done on the project.

 			Suppose that the project encounters a delay because it is more complex than expected.
-There are two ways of resolving the delay if you have no further resources: you can be late in your delivery of the planned functions or on time, but with fewer functions than planned.
+There are two ways of resolving the delay if you have no further resources: you can be

+			* late in your delivery of the planned functions, or

+			* on time, but with fewer functions than planned.

 			If your planning is based on phases and tasks you'll report at the client meeting that it will take several weeks to complete everything that was planned for the current phase.
 Conversely, if